The Man behind MrSell

 Bill stayed at Keller Williams as the Principal Broker until 2012 when he decided to once again open his own real estate company – James & Lee Realty.
 He has spent many years developing good agent and client relationships in real estate throughout the area, and by operating his own company, he knew he could expand on his talents enabling him to serve his clients on the very highest level.
 The concept of James & Lee Realty is to make clients feel special and not like some unknown passed around in a large company or team.
 We want to create an environment where our clients feel like they are exceptional no matter how big or small the deal is and treat buyers and sellers to the highest standard of customer service, states Bill.

 And this concept is working with James & Lee Realty.
-Going on six years, business has doubled each year with the number of realtors in the company and overall sales volume.
+Going on nine years, business has doubled each year with the number of realtors in the company and overall sales volume.
 Our good name speaks for itself, says Bill.
 James & Lee follows a different philosophy from the franchise companies in the area making us the fastest growing independent company in Hampton Roads.
 The company only employs experienced top producing agents and our clients feel comfortable knowing they are getting the very best real estate knowledge in the area.

 Enter the Domain